 13. Look for Beauty in Details

-This may be one of my favorite ideas for summer projects.
-Take your camera, go for a walk, try to find details that encapsulate summer with all its lightheartedness and fun.
+This may be one of my favorite summer photo ideas.
+Take your camera, go for a walk, and try to find details that encapsulate summer’s lightheartedness and fun.

-Think what summer means to you and then look for a detail that can represent exactly this feeling.
+Think about what summer means to you or how it makes you feel.
+And then look for a detail that can represent these thoughts and feelings.

-Even if you won’t be able to find a gorgeous shot, you will have a perfect diary of your own summer.
+Make it a habit to walk every day in the summer with your camera.
+Even if you don’t find a gorgeous shot, you will have a perfect visual diary of your summer!

-An abundance of berries and flowers invites you to try your hand at food typography or any other kind of real type.
+An abundance of berries and flowers invites you to try your hand at food or flower typography.
+Or use any other kind of summer materials at your disposal.

-The first thing that jumps into my mind is writings on wet sand at the beach, but we shouldn’t stop here!
+The first thing that jumps into my mind is writing on wet sand at the beach.
+But we shouldn’t stop here!

-Try arranging a couple of nice words with blades of grass and some dandelions.
-Try to write something about hot weather with melting ice cream.
+Try arranging some words with blades of grass or some dandelions.
+Try to write something about hot weather with melting gelato.

-Or use all the cherries you can to simply say Yummy, that would be enough for a start.
+Or use all the cherries you can to spell something.
+That’s a good place to start!

-If you’re a landscape photographer, you can document an entire summer only in sunsets and it will be a fantastic art project on its own merits.
+If you’re a landscape photographer, you can document an entire summer only in sunsets.
+It will be a fantastic art project on its own merits.

-Silhouettes can’t draw on the colors or textures to hold the interest of your viewer.
-Make sure you choose a strong and recognizable shape.
+Silhouettes can’t draw on colors or textures to hold your viewer’s interest.
+So make sure you choose strong and recognizable shapes.

-Make sure the silhouette is distinct, especially if it overlaps with other forms.
-Turn your camera flash off and go exploring a new two-dimensional world!
+Ensure the silhouette is distinct, especially if it overlaps with other forms.
+Turn your camera flash off.
+And explore this two-dimensional world!

 16. Play With Vivid Colors

 Shoot directly from above.
-Throw some more complementary colors.
+Throw in some more complementary colors.
 Rinse and repeat.

-You can go just outside your hometown boundaries and find the most beautiful bridge or a roadside cafe with the most delightful pasties ever.
+You can even go a bit further.
+Visit a small town near your city.
+Go outside your hometown boundaries and find the most beautiful bridge.
+Or find a roadside cafe with the most delightful pastries ever.